CharcoalStyles/questing-puzzles-flx/worklog.md

+# 2024-05-20 05:47:37

+Added ability to set the speed of the main particle effect in the `DamageEnemy` effect script.

 # 2024-05-18 22:44:15

 Added both the "win" and "lose"  states to the game and show a text effect for them.